CrimsonDreamers/CSCI-S-71-Project---CommuShare/README.md

     - Daniel: mob programming with the team and we finished first user story, learned the Dart programming language and read through Flutter documents.
     - Carl: did mob programming together, and learned about Firebase and other intricacies with Dart and Flutter.
     - Mel: did mob programming together.
+  - The team had a conversation on what we did in the last 24 hours towards the sprint goal.
 - In your daily scrums, you discussed: as a group of Developers, what will you do in the next 24 hours to meet the Sprint Goal?
 In your README, document which team members plan to do which activities.
 (1 point for each team member's response, up to a maximum of 5 points)
 / 5 pts
   - For July 6th daily scrum: